Dr. Mary Shapiro

 Professor of Linguistics

 Somewhat irregular during the summer, but generally much MORE available!
 Email for an appointment!

 AB, University of Michigan; MA, PhD, University of Texas at Austin.

 I've been teaching at Truman since 1997.
-She usually teaches General Linguistics, Sociolinguistics, Applied Sociolinguistics (for those with social communication deficits), and does linguistic criticism of literature, particularly of the author David Foster Wallace, is now available from Bloomsbury Academic Press.
+She specializes in sociolinguistics, semantics/pragmatics, and linguistic criticism of literature.
+Her book, Wallace's Dialects, on the author David Foster Wallace, is now available from Bloomsbury Academic Press.

 A returned Peace Corps volunteer (Morocco 1986-1988), I'm also the coordinator of the Peace Corps Prep program on campus, helping to prepare students for international service.

 This Fall (2021), I'm teaching a section of our first-year Self & Society seminar centered around storytelling (TRU110), Semantics & Pragmatics (LING 433), and single-credit "deep dive" courses on Slaughterhouse-Five, and Moll Flanders.